cs01/pyxtermjs/README.md

 ## Installation

 ### Option 1
-Run pyxtermjs with no commitment in an ephemeral environment with [pipx](https://github.com/cs01/pipx)
+Run pyxtermjs with no commitment in an ephemeral environment with [pipx](https://github.com/pipxproject/pip-app)
 ```
-pipx pyxtermjs  # install and run in ephemeral environment
+pipx run pyxtermjs  # install and run in ephemeral environment
 ```

 ### Option 2
 This option installs system-wide and isolates all of pyxterm.js's dependencies, guaranteeing there are no dependency version conflicts.
-Requires [pipx](https://github.com/cs01/pipx)to be installed.
+Requires [pipx](https:/github.com/pipxproject/pip-app)to be installed.
 ```
 pipx install pyxtermjs
 pyxtermjs  # run it from anywhere